BauerKristof/Bauer-Kristof-UBB-Assignments-and-Works/Android Projects/Messenger/README.md

 * If you click on the info icon on the upper right side there is a hidden menu where are some advices about which two bus lines you should make a bus ticket to.

 <img src="https://i.imgur.com/gLLNNbO.jpg" width="350">

+This is only a test project, use it for your own responsibility!